 Progress monitoring-Parents will receive progress reports two times during the school year at the end of each semester.
 Parent-Teacher Conferences will be held twice per year in November and February.
-Throughout the year, staff may update you through notebooks, parent meetings, home visits, telephone calls, and conferences.
+Throughout the year, staff may update you through Class DoJo, notes home, parent meetings, home visits, telephone calls, and/or conferences.